Jiyoung9310/composeChallenge/README-template.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
+#AndroidDevChallenge
+Adapting App with only using Jetpack Compose

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+Jetpack Compose
+AndroidX Room DB
+Coroutines Flow

 ## :camera_flash: Screenshots